IndustrialEnergy/dashboard/README.md

 ## Testing Strategy

 * **Unit Testing:** For individual components, functions, and methods covering typical use cases.
-* **Integration Testing:** Test how different modules interact.
+* **Integration Testing:** To test how different modules interact.
 For example, test how the filter_panel.py interacts with various charts and tables.
-* **User Acceptance Testing (UAT):** Ensures the application meets the requirements set by stakeholders.
+* **User Acceptance Testing (UAT):** Ensures the product meets the requirements set by stakeholders.
 This involves running tests on the entire dashboard to simulate real user interactions.

 ## Contribution Guidelines
 *Outline the process to contribute to the project*